 The First Projects

-The first few projects were about getting familiar with the campus rules and shell programming.
-Two of the initial projects focused on the shell: Shell00 and Shell01.
-I completed Shell00 but chose to skip Shell01 to prioritise other tasks.
+The piscine projects were divided into two Shell projects and 13 C projects (C00 - C13).
+In the first days, I was busy getting familiar with the campus rules and shell scripting.
+I completed Shell00 but chose to skip Shell01 to focus on the first C project.
 Through Shell00, I learned how to navigate the terminal, modify file permissions, and use Git for version control.
 Next, I started my first C00 project, where I learned to navigate and (exit 😅) the VIM code editor and gained a deeper understanding of the foundational write system call by recreating the write function from scratch.
 I also participated in my first peer evaluations and requested feedback from my peers.
 I learned about the coding standards of Norminette and conducted extensive research.

 The First Exam